How to Take An Effective Mental Health Day

 If you’re restless or anxious:

-Tidy one small area (not the whole space)
+Tidy one small area at a time

 Do an achievable task you've been avoiding